AnthonyCxx/Notes-and-Writeups/Python/Control Flow/Loops.md

 ```

 ## _while_ Loops
-Unlike a _for_-loop, which always has a set, known amount of iterations, a _while_ loop is meant to be used when the amount of iterations is unknown and should be based
+Unlike a _for_-loop, which always has a set amount of iterations, a _while_ loop is meant to be used when the amount of iterations is unknown and should be based
 on a condition instead.